ULHPC/ulhpc-docs/docs/connect/ssh.md

 -rw-r--r-- username groupname ~/.ssh/id_ed25519.pub # Public ED25519 key
 ```

+Ensure the access rights are correct on the generated keys using the '`ls -l`' command.
+In particular, the _private_ key should be readable only by you:

 For more details, follow the [ULHPC Tutorials: Preliminaries / SSH](https://ulhpc-tutorials.readthedocs.io/en/latest/preliminaries/#secure-shell-ssh).

-??? note "(deprecated) Windows only: SSH key management with MobaKeyGen tool"
+??? note "(deprecated - Windows only): SSH key management with MobaKeyGen tool"
     On Windows with [MobaXterm](http://mobaxterm.mobatek.net/), a tool exists and can be used to generate an SSH key pair.
 While not recommended (we encourage you to run WSL), here are the instructions to follow to generate these keys:

     * Open the application **Start > Program Files > MobaXterm**.